Pear Diamond Guide

 Tips for choosing the best pear diamond

-• You can make good savings on your personal budget by considering pear diamonds with clarity grades between VS2 to SI1, which will appear eye-clean
+• When buying an engagement ring, you can make good savings on your personal budget by considering pear diamonds with clarity grades between VS2 to SI1, which will appear eye-clean.

 Find Your Pear Diamond Ring